Succession to the Jordanian throne: Heirs to Hussein

 King Hussein's brother, Prince Muhammad, was the heir presumptive to the throne until the birth of Hussein's eldest son, Abdullah.
-Abdullah was his father's heir apparent from his birth in 1962 until 1965, when King Hussein decided to appoint his 18-year-old brother Hassan as heir apparent because of the unstable times in the 1960s.
+Abdullah was his father's heir apparent from his birth in 1962 until 1965, when Hussein decided to appoint his 18-year-old brother Hassan as heir apparent because of the unstable situation at the time.

 Shortly after his marriage to Queen Noor, King Hussein instructed his brother to appoint Prince Ali (Hussein's eldest son from his marriage to Queen Alia) as his heir apparent.
-However, by 1992, Hussein changed his mind.
-Besides his own sons, the King seriously regarded his nephew, Prince Talal bin Muhammad, as his possible heir.
+However, by 1992, he had changed his mind.
+Besides his own sons, Hussein seriously regarded his nephew, Prince Talal bin Muhammad, as his possible heir.
 Finally, on 25 January 1999, shortly before his death, Hussein proclaimed Abdullah his heir apparent again and was succeeded by him on his death.